 The easternmost extrusion consists of the Novokosino and the Kosino-Ukhtomsky districts, transferred to Moscow in 1986.
 These are the most densely populated areas of Moscow.

-Towards the south are the Northern and Southern Butovo districts - the location of a firing range where tens of thousands of political prisoners were shot from the 1930s to the 1950s.
-In 1995, the range was sold to the Orthodox Church, which had canonised a number of those victims shot during the Great Terror.
+Towards the south are the Northern and Southern Butovo districts - the location of a firing range where from the 1930s to the 1950s tens of thousands of political prisoners were shot.
+In 1995, the range was sold to the Orthodox Church, which had canonised a number of those victims of the Great Terror.

 Sointsevo (‘Sun Town’) was incorporated in Moscow in 1984.
 A bit further, a writer’s colony founded in the 1930s, Peredelkino (in the southwest) housed Boris Pasternak, Isaak Babel, Ilya Ehrenburg, Yevgeny Yevtushenko and (Turkish poet in exile) Nazim Hikmet.